Share this:

 Theodore Roosevelt said of Young, “By sheer force of character…overcame prejudices which would have discouraged many a lesser man…He approached life with the single purpose of seeing what he could do for this nation….[What] he has done will remain with us in the country as a constant inspiration and guide of the generations to come.”

-California lawmakers established the Colonel Charles Young Memorial Highway in August 2018 near Sequoia National Park’s entrance, honoring his improvements.
+California lawmakers established the Colonel Charles Young Memorial Highway in August 2018 near Sequoia National Park’s entrance, honoring the improvements.

 In February 2020, Kentucky Gov. Andy Beshear posthumously promoted Young to brigadier general in the Kentucky National Guard.
-He later sent a letter to President Joe Biden requesting that the federal government recognize Young’s promotion.
+The Governer later sent a letter to President Joe Biden requesting that the federal government recognize Young’s promotion.
 In November 2021, Under Secretary of Defense Gilbert Cisnero Jr. approved the honorary promotion.

 Today, Brigadier General Charles Young’s legacy remains a shining beacon for those striving for equality and progress.